-Jealousy is an intense, complicated feeling that can lead to despair and dysfunctional behaviors.
-Jealousy can come from actual events that break trust.
-There can be real reasons for someone to experience jealousy based on past experience.
-However, most of the time, jealousy is irrational and leads to emotional overreaction and conflict.
+Jealousy is an intense, complicated feeling that can even lead to aggressive and dysfunctional behaviors.
+It may result from actual past events that have created distrust between the partners.
+However, much of the time, jealousy is irrational and leads to emotional overreaction and conflict.

-Jealousy can cause people to live in a state of hypervigilance, being on edge that their partner might do something bad.
+Jealousy can cause people to live in a state of hypervigilance, being on edge that their partner might become disloyal or simply disinterested.
 It is often expressed in the form of anger, rage, or paranoia.
 When it becomes unmanageable, individuals will begin to pull away from their jealous partner.
 Unfortunately, this expected detachment can seem like a self fulfilling prophecy for the one who is jealous.

 Clearly, jealousy will suffocate a relationship.
 There is no room for extreme jealousy in a healthy partnership.
-It can create quite a toxicity between people, as with it comes arguments, challenges, and frustration for all involved.
+It can create quite a toxicity between people, as it leads to frustration, arguments and overall dissatisfaction for all involved.
 If you are consumed with jealousy, it may feel like passion or love on the surface, but it is distinctly different.
-There is not room for genuine love when jealousy is dominating a relationship.
+There is no room for genuine love when jealousy is dominating a relationship.

 If you feel severe jealousy in a relationship, it can be beneficial to seek therapeutic help.
 The more that you have invested in a partnership, the scarier it can feel to consider losing it.
 The fear and concern over losing someone or something can be addressed in a healthy manner.
 Gaining this insight and understanding will improve the dynamics in your current and future relationships.

 - Attridge, M. (2013).
 Jealousy and Relationship Closeness.
 SAGE Open, 3(1), 215824401347605. https://doi.org/10.1177/2158244013476054